Vivian Nicholson, on right, while training in the USA in about December 1941. [Pic: Nicholson family]

 First wave.
 Fifth aircraft to attack Möhne Dam.
 Mine dropped accurately, causing large breach.
 Aircraft returned safely.

-Vivian Nicholson was born in 1922 in Sherburn, Co Durham.
+Vivian Nicholson was born on 15 February 1923 in Newcastle on Tyne, the oldest of the eight sons of Arthur and Elizabeth Nicholson, who lived in Sherburn, Co Durham.
 He worked as an apprentice in the family joinery business but when the war started he volunteered to join the RAF.

 He was sent to Canada on the British Commonwealth Air Training Plan.
 Canada, with its wide open spaces and safe distance from the main theatres of conﬂict in Europe, was ideal for aircrew training, and over 150,000 people from Britain, the Commonwealth countries and the USA, were sent there during the war.
 He started his training in Canada but then went on to Tuscaloosa, Alabama in the USA for part of his course.
 Even though the USA was not yet in the war, it was already providing training facilities for the Allies.

-On his arrival home, he was sent to No.10 OTU at RAF St Eval, Cornwall, in September 1942.
-He arrived there at the same time as bomb aimer John Fort and wireless operator Antony Stone, and it is likely that the trio teamed up there.
-All three arrived at No.1660 Conversion Unit at RAF Swinderby in January 1943, at the same time as William Hatton and Harold Simmonds, and probably crewed up there.
-A month or so later, they were ready for operations and they all left for 207 Squadron at RAF Langar in Nottinghamshire.
+On arrival home, he was sent to 10 OTU at RAF St Eval, Cornwall, in September 1942.
+He arrived there at the same time as bomb aimer John Fort and wireless operator Antony Stone, and it is likely that the trio teamed up there, along with gunner Austin Williams and pilot Flt Lt William Elder.

 A navigator used a log sheet for each operation in order to record routes taken, changes in bearing, times of fixes etc. All these calculations were, of course, made by hand.
 Vivian Nicholson was on his first active operation on the Dams Raid, and we are lucky in that his log sheet has been preserved for posterity.
 Its accuracy has been commended by navigational experts in the years since.
 There was also space for the navigator to make his own notes during the raid, and he recorded comments such as ‘Bomb dropped.Wizard.’ immediately after the mine was released.